NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/Cloud Basics--DOCID21/Security Compromise Checklist--DOCID95.md

+# Checklist

 ## Check-Security-01: Are you running a mail server

-If you want to run a mail server in NecTAR Virtual Machine, make sure it only listens on Localhost (127.0.0.1).
+If you want to run a mail server in NeCTAR Virtual Machine, make sure it only listens on Localhost (127.0.0.1).

 ## Check-Security-02: Is automatic updates enabled